Sn1r/WordFinder/README.md

 # WordFinder
-Tool for finding specific words in any file under a specified directory (currently only .txt extensions are working) <br />
+Tool for finding specific words in any file under a specified directory using common file extensions <br />
 Written in Python 🐍